-LT has only 21 Standard toolbar buttons.
-It's missing the Sheet Set Manager button because it doesn't have this feature.
-The 22 icons on the AutoCAD Standard toolbar don't appear as buttons until you point to them, and they are arranged into seven logical groups.
-The icons on the left half of the Standard toolbar are mostly for commands used in all Windows-compatible applications, so you might be familiar with them.
+The icons on the AutoCAD toolbars don't appear as buttons until you point to them.
+There are 25 icons on the Standard toolbar, and they are arranged into seven logical groups.
+The icons on the left half of the Standard toolbar are mostly for commands used in all Windows-compatible applications, so you may be familiar with them.
 The icons on the right half of the Standard toolbar are AutoCAD commands that you use during your regular drawing activities for a variety of tasks.
 You use these commands to take care of a number of tasks, including the following:

-- ► Changing the view of the drawing on the screen - ► Changing the properties of an object, such as color or linetype - Borrowing parts of an unopened drawing to use in your current drawing - Displaying a set of palettes that contain objects you can use in your drawing
+- ► Changing the view of the drawing on the screen - ▶ Changing the properties of an object, such as color or linetype - ► Borrowing parts of an unopened drawing to use in your current drawing - Displaying a set of palettes that contain objects you can use in your drawing